blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook_v2.md

 - You can have a number of skills equal to your INT mod(minimum 1)

 ### Examples of skills
-A skill encompasses one task or type of task.
+A skill encompasses one task or type of task, or domain of knowledge.
 You may define your own to attempt them.
 Below are some examples.
 |               |           |
 |:--------------|:----------|
 | Pickpocketing | Throwing  |